blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

   The `Book` Entity Type could contain the Property Types `Name`, a `Published On` and a `Blurb`

-  - Sample (simplified) Data
+  - Sample (simplified) data assuming that
-    Assuming that

     - The `Name`, `Published On`, and `Blurb` Property Types all have values that are instances of the `Text` Data Type